The Hope Found in the Story of an Unfaithful Disciple

 I wasn’t prepared to take that hill.
 Peter wasn’t prepared to face that trial.

 The time to prepare for a trial is well in advance.
 Click To Tweet Peter had that opportunity in the garden at Gethsemane.
 Right after dinner, Jesus asked Peter (and James and John) to keep watch and pray – that they might not fall into temptation (Matthew 26:41; Mark 14:37-38).
-What did Peter (and the others) do?
-He fell asleep.
+But what did Peter (and the others) do?
+He fell asleep!Like Peter, are you sleeping (literally or figuratively) when you should be praying and keeping watch?
+Let's stop sleep-walking through life!
+Click To Tweet

 1 Peter 5:8 warns us,